julie-ng/cloudkube-ui/README.md

 # cloudkube-ui

-Common CSS styles for various demos I build.
+Shared CSS styles for various demos I build.

+And example of how to share stylesheets across multiple projects for a unified look - while keeping CSS in its own repo here.

 ## Local Development